tendermint/tendermint/docs/architecture/adr-template.md

 ## Status

-> A decision may be "proposed" if it hasn't been agreed upon yet, or "accepted" once it is agreed upon and "implemented" once it has been implemented.
+> A decision may be "proposed" if it hasn't been agreed upon yet, or "accepted" once it is agreed upon.
+Once the ADR has been implemented mark the ADR as "implemented".
 If a later ADR changes or reverses a decision, it may be marked as "deprecated" or "superseded" with a reference to its replacement.

 {Deprecated|Proposed|Accepted|Declined}